2010 Copiapó mining accident: Health of the trapped miners

 On 23 August, the first voice contact was made with the miners.
 Doctors reported that the miners had been provided with a 5% glucose solution and a drug to prevent stomach ulcers caused by food deprivation.
 Material was sent down the mine in palomas, which took an hour to reach the miners.
 Delivery of solid food began a few days later.
 Relatives were permitted to write letters, but were asked to keep them optimistic.

-Out of concern for their morale, rescuers were reluctant to tell the miners that in the worst-case scenario, the rescue might take months, with an eventual extraction date close to Christmas.
+Out of concern for their morale, rescuers were initially reluctant to tell the miners that in the worst-case scenario, the rescue might take months, with an eventual extraction date close to Christmas.
 However, on 25 August, the trapped men were fully briefed on the projected timeline for their rescue and the complexity of the plans involved.
 The mining minister later reported that the men took the potentially negative news very well.

 Rescue workers and consultants described the miners as a very disciplined group.
 Psychologists and doctors worked alongside the rescue teams to ensure the miners were kept busy and mentally focused.
 The men below ground confirmed their ability to contribute to the rescue operation, saying "There are a large number of professionals who are going to help in the rescue efforts from down here."
 Psychologists believed that the miners should have a role in their own destiny as it was important to maintain motivation and optimism.

 Sanitation became an important issue in the hot, humid environment underground, and the miners took steps to maintain hygiene throughout their ordeal.
+"They know how to maintain their environment.
+They have a designated bathroom area, garbage area and are even recycling," said Dr Andrés Llarena, an anesthesiologist with the Chilean navy.
+"They put plastic stuff away from biological [wastes], in different holes.
+They are taking care of their place."
+The men used a natural waterfall for regular showers and received soap and shampoo from the palomas, while dirty laundry was sent out.
+They dug out several fresh water sources which doctors determined to be potable and were provided water purification tablets as well.

 Environmental and safety issues were also a primary concern.
+Jimmy Sánchez, the youngest of the group at 19, was assigned as the "environmental assistant", and tested the air quality daily with a hand-held computerized device that measured oxygen, carbon dioxide levels and air temperature that normally averaged 31 °C (88 °F).
+Teams of miners also patrolled their area to identify and prevent potential rockfalls and pry loose hazardous stones from the ceiling, while others worked to divert the streams of water from the drilling operations.

 Chilean Health Minister Jaime Mañalich stated, "The situation is very similar to the one experienced by astronauts who spend months on end in the International Space Station."
 On 31 August, a team from NASA in the United States arrived in Chile to provide assistance.
 The team included two physicians, one psychologist, and an engineer.